Olivier salad: Asia

-It is a popular salad in Vietnam, Bangladesh, Pakistan, and India as well, where it is usually made with potatoes, peas, apples or pineapples, and mayonnaise and is frequently used as a side dish in cafes.
-Another version of Russian salad is also very popular in Pakistan which bears no resemblance to Olivier salad and instead is a cabbage and apple slaw.
+It is also well known in Vietnam, Bangladesh, Pakistan, and India as well, where it is usually made with potatoes, peas, apples or pineapples, and mayonnaise, and is frequently served as a side dish in cafes.

 Japanese potato salad (potesara, ポテサラ), is often said to be a yoshoku version of the Olivier salad, differing in semi-mashed consistency of the potato, chopped ham as a main meat ingredient (instead of traditional poultry) and a liberal use of rice vinegar and karashi mustard in its dressing.

 Olivier salad is believed to have been introduced as a "Capital salad" or "Niislel salad" in Mongolia during the Soviet period.
 It usually consists of minced ham, minced boiled eggs, minced boiled carrots, and potatoes dressed with mayonnaise.
-It is widely popular amongst Mongolians, especially during the festive seasons.
+It is widely served amongst Mongolians, especially during the festive seasons.

 In the early 20th century, a large number of Russians lived in Shanghai.
 They were called Shanghai Russians and formed the largest European groups living in Shanghai.
 As a result, Olivier salad became a common household dish among local Chinese living in the city center of Shanghai.
 It is called Shanghai-style salad and is one of the most popular dishes in Haipai cuisine, a Western-style cooking that is unique to Shanghai.
-The traditional Shanghai variation of Olivier salad consists of potatoes, egg whites and a type of sausage (红肠) which is similar to the Polish kielbasa sausage, but produced locally in Shanghai and is similar to the sausage with the same Chinese name produced in Harbin, China.
+The traditional Shanghai variation of Olivier salad consists of potatoes, egg whites and a type of sausage similar to the Polish kielbasa sausage, but produced locally in Shanghai and similar to the sausage with the same Chinese name produced in Harbin, China.
 Sometimes apples or green peas are added to the salad.
 Egg yolk is used to make mayonnaise for the salad dressing.
 Over time, new variations evolved with additional ingredients added or with different salad dressing used.